-Welcome to the Ask Pastor John podcast.
-This week we are joined by guest Tedd Tripp, probably best known for his two bestselling parenting books, Shepherding a Child’s Heartand Instructing a Child’s Heart.
-Dr Tripp, thank you for joining us this week, we have a big week ahead so lets get right into it.
-And lets start big picture.
-Parenting is hard and demanding work — I think every parent will agree.
+Welcome to the “Ask Pastor John” podcast.
+This week, we are joined by guest Tedd Tripp, probably best known for his two best-selling parenting books, Shepherding a Child’s Heart and Instructing a Child’s Heart.
+Dr Tripp, thank you for joining us this week.
+We have a big week ahead, so let’s get right into it.
+And let’s start big picture: Parenting is hard and demanding work — I think every parent will agree.
 But are the aims and goals of parenthood really all that complicated?
-In other words, do Christian parents seem to over simplify parenting or make it too complex?
+In other words, do Christian parents seem to oversimplify parenting or make it too complex?

-Well, I think that, you know, as you said, parenting is hard work and it requires time and focus and intentionality, but I don’t think that necessarily has to be terribly complicated either.
-You know, one of the problems we have, I think, in modern culture is that people want to have children, but they don’t necessarily want to be parents.
-You know, we almost view children sometimes as possessions.
-You know, I have got these kids.
-Aren’t they cute?
-And especially when they are real young, you know, and everyone oohs and aahs over your children.
-But the calling of being a parent is really a full time focus.
+Well, I think that, as you said, parenting is hard work, and it requires time and focus and intentionality, but I don’t think that necessarily has to be terribly complicated either.
+One of the problems we have, I think, in modern culture is that people want to have children, but they don’t necessarily want to be parents.
+We almost view children sometimes as possessions, “I have got these kids.
+Aren’t they cute!” especially when they are really young, and everyone oohs and aahs over your children.
+But the calling of being a parent is really a full-time focus.
 It has got to be one of the primary things that you are involved in when you are raising children.

-So... and I think, you know, in the simplest terms and kind of the overview that I want parents to take away from my work on parenting is that the goal is not just managing behavior.
+In the simplest terms, here’s the overview that I want parents to take away from my work on parenting: the goal is not just managing behavior.
 The goal is really shepherding a heart.
-The goal is nurture so that my responsibility as a parent is not just to control, to constrain, to limit the range of choices, to manage this kid so that he jumps through my hoops and does the things that I would like him to do, because I think a lot of parents end up with no more profound focus than that, even Christian parents.
+The goal is nurture, so that my responsibility as a parent is not just to control, to constrain, to limit the range of choices, or to manage this kid so that he jumps through my hoops and does the things that I would like him to do.
+I think a lot of parents end up with no more profound focus than that, even Christian parents.

-You know, all the way through raising kids that is what I want to do.
-Now the way you do it is going to be very different with a two year old than with a ... you know, a teenager.
-I mean, because a two year old is not going to be self conscious about motivation.
+All the way through raising kids, that is what I want to do.
+Now the way you do it is going to be very different with a two-year-old than with a teenager.
+A two-year-old is not going to be self-conscious about motivation.
 I can’t ask him about his heart.
 He doesn’t even understand.
 He lacks the vocabulary, the insight, the understanding, the facility with ideas to even interact with that question.
-So, you know, you begin with kids talking about the heart even when you do correction.
-So a little child, you know, knocks over his sister and takes her toy, I want to correct that behavior.
-Honey, no, no. You may not do that.
+So you begin with kids talking about the heart even when you do correction.
+So a little child knocks over his sister and takes her toy, I want to correct that behavior: “Honey, no, no. You may not do that.
 Your sister was playing with that.
 We are going to give that back to her.”

 So parenting is really, by God’s grace, aimed at raising faith-filled Christians.